 - Mortgage arrangement fees

 Do you earn enough to afford a mortgage?

-You should only buy a house if your income is sufficient to cover your mortgage repayments as well as your other outgoings, including credit card debt, other loans, household bills and general living costs.
+You should only buy a house if your income is sufficient to cover your mortgage repayments and your other outgoings, including credit card debt, other loans, household bills and general living costs.

-Your mortgage lender will look at your salary and other income as well as your outgoings to ensure that you can afford the mortgage payments.
+Your mortgage lender will look at your salary and other income as well as your outgoings to ensure that you can afford the mortgage repayments.

 If you are struggling to get a mortgage, you could consider a guarantor mortgage.
 This means that a parent or close family member promises to cover any missed mortgage repayments if you are unable to.